-An abstract can pique someone's curiosity in your work, same as how a movie teaser does.
-In addition to drawing readers in, abstracts serve as helpful search tools for academics and researchers looking for articles relevant to their field of study.
+An abstract is like a movie teaser for your research paper.
+In addition to attracting readers, abstracts serve as helpful search tools for academics and researchers looking for articles relevant to their field of study.

-It's helpful to have some basic knowledge of how to write an abstract before you really do one because of their unique needs.
+It's helpful to have some basic knowledge of how to write an abstract for a research paper before you really do one because of their unique needs.
 The fundamentals of writing an abstract are covered in this article, along with some expert writing suggestions.

 An abstract is a summary of a research paper.
 Its purpose is to inform readers about the argument your paper sets forth or the conclusion of your research.
 An abstract must stand on its own and not refer to any other part of the paper, such as a figure or table.
 In just 200-300 words, an abstract briefly describes what the reader can expect to find in your paper.

-Informative abstracts follow more scientific and data-based frameworks when part of a formal document.
+Informative abstracts follow more scientific and data-based frameworks as a part of a formal document.
 Abstracts should incorporate all the IMRaD components: Introduction, Methods, Results, and Discussion, just like the actual research paper.

 Like the thesis statement, the opening of your abstract should give a general summary of the entire project.
 Your abstract might also include your hypothesis or research question in this section.